ViciousJ/cs3370/portsetter/readme.txt

 EDITS

 Line 56, 83, 107 with comment /*----Part of code for CO5----*/
-I added several test cases to the testing program (formatted like the others) but had to comment them out as the testing program couldn't handle them.
+I added several test cases to the testing program (formatted like the others), but had to comment them out as the testing program couldn't handle them.
 It did handle one however that isn't commented out.
 They have to be run manually.